Skip to main content

 For the most part, it is entirely up to you what you want to include in your church’s bulletin.
 At the bare minimum, it should include the name of your church, any relevant logo or branding, and some general information about what’s happening in the church and perhaps even your beliefs about God.

-Many churches use the bulletin as a chance to share info about new events happening, testimonies of what’s happened recently, announcements, and more.
+Many churches use the bulletin as a chance to share info about new events put on by church event management team, testimonies of what’s happened recently, announcements, and more.
 As mentioned earlier, the church bulletin is one of the first impressions that a newcomer to your congregation has.

 Because a newcomer will sometimes flip through your church bulletin, many churches use this as a chance to introduce the pastors, location, social media sites, Sunday School, and what your church is all about.
 In a way, you might see it like a mini version of your church website but in a physical media form.